Body Image: 7 Essential Tips for Improving Your Relationship With Your Physical Self

 Finally, recognize that everybody is different.
 Set realistic expectations for your body, and don’t compare yourself to others.
 The key is appreciating all that your body is because there are many body types.
 Highlight those things that make your body look its best.
 Get excited about finding your own style to celebrate yourself.

-How you talk to yourself can significantly impact how you feel about your body.
+How you talk to yourself can significantly impact your feelings about your body.
 Learn to recognize negative thought patterns and replace them with compassionate and encouraging language.
-Avoid commenting on physical attributes of your body, like my legs are big.
-Replace them with kinder descriptions like my legs are strong.
+Please avoid commenting on the physical attributes of your body, like my legs are big.
+Replace them with kinder descriptions like My legs are strong.
 Take time each day to think of at least one positive thing that you love about your body.

 Filling our lives with activities and people that bring us joy makes us feel good about ourselves and our bodies.
 Take time to focus on your hobbies and interests, no matter how small.
 Spend time with friends who make you feel good and uplift your spirits.
 And don’t forget to take care of yourself in other ways, like exercising and getting enough sleep.

 Instead of constantly worrying about your appearance, redirect that energy into helping others.
-Sometimes it takes us to help someone who may have less than us to put things into perspective.
-The positive energy you give to others will radiate back to you, helping you feel better.
+Sometimes, it takes us to help someone who may have less than us to put things into perspective.
+The positive energy you give to others will radiate back to you, allowing you to feel better.
+Engaging in community service or supporting others can reinforce a sense of purpose and self-worth.

 Focus on what your body can do rather than what it looks like.
 Celebrate your accomplishments and successes – no matter how small – and be proud of yourself.
 Remind yourself that it is ok to be proud of yourself and your body and that self-acceptance is more important than image.